Here are some features that make our teaching stand out.

 - registering them to a standardized test (TOEIC).
 Passing it or an equivalent test is required for exchange students to take courses outside French-speaking universities.

-M1 students receive two hours of English lessons each week, in small groups, until the TOEIC test (planned in Spring).
+M1 students receive English lessons each week, in small groups, until the TOEIC test (planned in Spring).
 M2 students who did not take or pass this test are also encouraged to take it.

 An international strategy